-

 This Guide sets out a suggested process for developing a CDR policy and outlines the minimum requirements for what must be included.

-There is also a checklist to help you consider all your obligations under the Competition and Consumer Act 2010 (Competition and Consumer Act)[2], the Competition and Consumer (Consumer Data Right) Rules 2020 (CDR Rules) and the Competition and Consumer Regulations 2010 (Competition and Consumer Regulations).
+It also includes a checklist to help you consider all your obligations under the Competition and Consumer Act 2010 (Competition and Consumer Act)[2], the Competition and Consumer (Consumer Data Right) Rules 2020 (CDR Rules) and the Competition and Consumer Regulations 2010 (Competition and Consumer Regulations).

-You should read this CDR policy guide together with the full text of Division 5 of Part IVD of the Competition and Consumer Act, the CDR Rules, Part 2BA of the Competition and Consumer Regulations and the CDR Privacy Safeguard Guidelines[3] to ensure compliance with your legislative obligations.
+To ensure compliance with your legislative obligations, you should read this Guide together with the full text of Division V of Part IVD of the Competition and Consumer Act, the CDR Rules, Part 2BA of the Competition and Consumer Regulations and the CDR Privacy Safeguard Guidelines[3].

 Introduction